JoshOrndorff/recipes/text/3-entrees/currency.md

 use support::traits::Currency;
 ```

-The `Currency` trait provides an abstraction over a fungible assets system.
-To use such a fuingible
+The `Currency` trait provides an abstraction over a [fungible assets](https://en.wikipedia.org/wiki/Fungibility) system.
+To use such a fungible
 asset from your pallet, include an associated type with the `Currency` trait bound in your pallet's
 configuration trait.